Lorenzo Sassoli de Bianchi: Fiction

-Sassoli de Bianchi's first novel, La luna rossa (The red moon), was published by Sperling & Kupfer in late August 2020.
+Sassoli de Bianchi’s first novel, La luna rossa (The red moon), was published by Sperling & Kupfer in late August 2020.
 Well received by the public and press, it tells the story of father and son musicians Jerry and Ninetto Romano, and the dream that takes them from Naples to New York.
-Rich in stories within stories, literary and musical references and the characters of living musicians – including the author's friend Michael Stipe and Tom Waits – the novel adopts a Broadway musical movie style and provides a Spotify playlist (La Luna Rossa) as soundtrack to accompany the reader's journey.
+Rich in stories within stories, literary and musical references and the characters of living musicians - including the author’s friend Michael Stipe and Tom Waits - the novel adopts a Broadway musical movie style and provides a Spotify playlist (La Luna Rossa) as soundtrack to accompany the reader’s journey.
 The foreword is written by the musician, film director and radio and TV personality Renzo Arbore.

 His second novel, La luna bianca (The white moon), published by Sperling & Kupfer in August 2021, tells of a mother of pearl moon that watches over an insomnia epidemic with which the entire city is afflicted.
 Two brothers, relatives of the first confirmed victim, assist the scientific investigations conducted by a neurologist familiar with exploring the unknown workings of the brain.
 Faced with this mystery, medicine shows its limits, and so literature and art, magic and the occult come into play.
-Sassoli de Bianchi reinterprets the world of neuroscience in his characters’ dreamlike path through insomnia's pervasion of great literature.
+Sassoli de Bianchi reinterprets the world of neuroscience in his characters’ dreamlike path through insomnia’s pervasion of great literature.

 His third novel, La luna argento (The silver moon), was published by Sperling & Kupfer in June 2022.
 The book is a heartfelt plea to overcome the unconfessed repression of marginalised elders and youths that dominates our times.
 The novel is a call to look beyond the myth of efficiency and rediscover the absolute dignity of the human being.

-Sassoli de Bianchi's most recent novel, Evangelina, was published in November 2023, again by Sperling & Kupfer.
+His fourth novel, Evangelina, was published in November 2023, again by Sperling & Kupfer.
 Drawing on his experience as a young doctor during the 1980 Irpinia earthquake, the novel tells the story of a young woman painter he knew, who was able to live both within and outside time in a different existential dimension from the conventional constraints of a period that was purely positive, shunning all pain and guilt.
 Evangelina, conversely, shows how what upsets and hurts us, shaking us to our roots, is able to generate an authentic experience that opens the way to the purest beauty.

+Sassoli de Bianchi’s most recent novel, Maskeropolis, was published by Piemme in April 2026.
+A parable about masks, acting and the construction of identity where no one is who they say they are, Maskeropolis explores a fictional dystopia that holds up a disquieting mirror to our world today.

+Non-Fiction

+In November 2025, Minerva Edizioni published Sassoli de Bianchi’s impressionistic exploration of Bologna and its history with photographs by Lorenzo Capellini “Bologna, frammenti di emozioni”.